 - Form field labels

-While implementing a compliant design is an important step, organizations who prioritize accessibility must also know how to create and maintain compliant content.
+While implementing a compliant accessible design is an important step, utility organizations and cooperatives who prioritize accessibility must also know how to create and maintain compliant content.
 Our curriculum-based accessibility training courses and other services are designed to empower your staff.

 Details and background on accessibility

-With the passage of the Americans with Disabilities Act in 1973, many entitles are required to provide equal opportunity and prohibit discrimination with regard to government services, public accommodations, facilities and transportation.
-The introduction of Section 508 applies to eliminating technology barriers for people with disabilities.
+With the passage of the Rehabilitation Act of 1973 and Americans with Disabilities Act in 1990, many entitles are required to provide equal opportunity and prohibit discrimination with regard to government services, public accommodations, facilities and transportation.
+The revisions of Section 508 in 2017 applies to eliminating technology barriers for people with disabilities.

 What standard should we reference?

-Section 508 applies to the U.S. only and is a dated standard that updated to recognize the international standard, WCAG 2.0 in March 2017.
+Section 508 applies to the U.S. only and was a dated standard in created in 2001 that updated was revised in 2017 to recognize the international standard, WCAG 2.0.
 As an industry leader we reference WCAG 2.0 A and AA when building sites.